The Ultimate Google Business Profile Checklist 2022

 All Google cares about is information.

-12. State all products and services you offer
+12. Add products and services

 It’s a common mistake to input incomplete information in Google Business Profile.
 What you want to do is state everything you provide.